How to Build a Detailed Facebook Insights Report

 Let's start with the questions that the report should answer:

 Page 1: A Basic Overview

-- How does the Facebook page advertising funnel look like?
+- What does the Facebook page advertising funnel look like?
 What are the conversion rates of your page like?
-Changes in metrics since last month?
+Are there any changes in metrics since last month?